Zikos Chua: Early life

-Zikos Chua was born in Greece to a Greek mother and a Chinese Singaporean father and grew up in Kastoria, Macedonia, Greece, with his younger brother, before returning to Singapore when he was 10.
+Chua was born in Greece to a Greek mother and a Chinese Singaporean father and grew up in Kastoria, Macedonia, Greece, with his younger brother, before returning to Singapore when he was 10.
 He was a student at Tanjong Katong Secondary School when he made his first bow as a professional footballer.
+Chua studied at Nanyang Junior College.

 Club career

 Youth

-Zikos Chua started his career with the National Football Academy before he was signed by former Geylang Head Coach Noor Ali for the club's Under-19 side in 2017.
+Chua started his career with the National Football Academy before he was signed by former Geylang International head coach Mohd Noor Ali for the club's Under-19 side in 2017.
 He has also represented Singapore at various levels and was nominated for The New Paper Dollah Kassim Award in 2017.

 While playing for the National Football Academy, Chua was also representing his school, Tanjong Katong Secondary School, in the National "C" Division, scoring 26 goals in 2016 to help his school win the title.
 He was named in Goal Singapore's 2020 NxGn list following his sublime performances for Geylang International.